 Investing in your passion can be very rewarding.
-Over the past twelve months, we have observed a greater convergence between hobbies and investing.
-World Wealth reported that even through this pandemic, investors have continued to drive values for key collectible assets.
+Recently, we have observed a greater convergence between hobbies and investing.
+World Wealth reported that even through the covid pandemic, investors continued to drive values for key collectible assets.

 Nevertheless, as a private wealth manager, we would always recommend investing in safer assets that aim to give a long-term return.
 To expand your long-term investment portfolio, we encourage you to speak to your investment manager.

 Investments of passion are very often simply a hobby rather than part of a wider financial planning strategy.
 Exponential technological change and a huge increase in retail investors have persistently created volatility and unpredictability in new asset classes, so it’s always worth understanding the market you’re interested in.